Updated on:

 Blue Lagoon

 Iceland’s Blue Lagoon is a must-see on your trip to Iceland.
 The insta-worthy blue water is filled with natural minerals touted as being great for skin and overall health.
 The water actually is run off from a local geothermal power plant, but don’t worry the it’s clean, natural water.
-The blue color come from the abundance of silica and the it reflects visible light when suspended in water.
+The blue color comes from the abundance of silica and the it reflects visible light when suspended in water.

 The Blue Lagoon is a truly unique experience!
 The massive open-aired lagoon is impressive & depending on your ticket level you’ll be offered a variety of face masks from the face mask bar.
 I don’t know if it was just a placebo effect, but I swear my skin was glowing after my trip to the Blue Lagoon!